Please also see the Best10 weekly update on the [Systems][Best10 Portfolio Management Systems] page.

 The BVR-model avoids high beta bonds (long-bonds) and also intermediate duration bonds.

 The Bond Value Ratio is shown in Fig 3.
-The BVR is a bit higher than last week’s level, but the overall trend is downwards.
-If the BVR continues to decline it may reach the lower offset line sooner than expected.
-In the meantime, we can expect bonds to lose more value for some time still.
+The BVR is at bit higher than last week’s level, but the overall trend continuing downwards.
+It will still take time for the lower offset line to be reached, so we can expect bond values to move lower for some time to come.

 The Yield Curve:

 The yield curve model shows the steepening trend of the 10-year and 2-year Treasuries yield spread.
-There is not a big change from last week.
 Figure 4 charts (i10 – i2).
-The trend is up, as one can see.
+The trend is up, as one can see, but the actual spread was smaller than last week.
 FLAT and STPP are ETNs.
 STPP profits from a steepening yield curve and FLAT increases in value when the yield curve flattens.
-This model confirms the direction of the BVR
+This model confirms the direction of the BVR.

 COMP can be used for stock market exit timing as discussed in this article The Use of Recession Indicators in Stock Market Timing.